 There are many different fraudulent schemes that fall under the umbrella of securities fraud.
-A Columbia securities fraud attorney could assist with developing a defense strategy under any of these circumstances.
+A securities fraud attorney in Columbia could assist with developing a defense strategy under any of these circumstances.

 Affinity fraud occurs when a person targets members of distinct groups for fraudulent investments.
 Often, this involves religious, political, or cultural groups.
 Affinity fraud occurs when a person relies on the shared trust within these groups by pushing a fraudulent investment—often with the support of influential members of the community.

 A Ponzi scheme refers to a specific type of investment fraud that constantly requires new investors.
 The person responsible for the fraud pockets most of the investment money and then brings in new investors to provide fake returns for the original investors.
 This is similar to what is commonly known as a pyramid scheme.